awsaba/xwingtmg2-inventory-rs/README.md

 # yasb collection to inventory dumper

-This is tool that will take your raw [yasb collection](https://yasb.app/collection) and dump it as comma separated value (CSV) files that can then be processed in your favorite spreadsheet program.
+This is tool that will take your raw [yasb collection](https://login.yasb.app/collection) and dump it as comma separated value (CSV) files that can then be processed in your favorite spreadsheet program.

 ## Using this tool with a YASB collection

-1. You will need a working rust toolchain.
+1. You will need a working `rust` toolchain.
+Refer to the installation and usage instructions for your platform.
-1. Clone this repo and it's submodules: `git submodule init`
+1. Clone this repo and its submodules: `git submodule init`.
-   1. Note: You may need to update to a more current version of [`xwing-data2`]
-1. Log in to <https://yasb.app>, access your collection at <https://yasb.app/collection>, and save the `json` to `collection.json`.
+1. Log in to <https://yasb.app>, access your raw collection at <https://login.yasb.app/collection>, and save the `json` to `collection.json`.
 1. Run the tool with `cargo run`.
-This will product 2 `json` files, one for pilots and one for upgrades.
+This will produce an `inventory.json`, which will contain `ships`, `pilots`, and `upgrades` lists.
 1. Use something like `jq` to turn it into CSV [(from StackOverflow)](https://stackoverflow.com/questions/32960857/how-to-convert-arbitrary-simple-json-to-csv-using-jq):

 ```shell